orientechnologies/orientdb-docs/source/Tutorial-Relationships.md

 # Relationships

-The most important feature of a **graph** database is the management of **relationships**.
-Many users come to OrientDB from [MongoDB](http://www.mongodb.org) or other document databases because they lack efficient support of relationships.
+One of the most important features of Graph databases lies in how they manage relationships.
+Many users come to OrientDB from MongoDB due to OrientDB having more efficient support for relationships.

-## Relational Model
+## Relations in Relational Databases

-The relational model (and RDBMS - relational database management systems) has long been thought to be the best way to handle relationships.
-Graph databases suggest a more modern approach to this topic.
+Most database developers are familiar with the Relational model of databases and with relational database management systems, such as MySQL and MS-SQL.
+Given its more than thirty years of dominance, this has long been thought the best way to handle relationships.
+By contrast, Graph databases suggest a more modern approach to this concept.

-Most database developers are familiar with the relational model given its 30+ years of dominance, spreading over generations of developers.
-Let's review how these systems manage relationships.
-As an example, we will use the relationships between the Customer and Address tables.
+Consider, as an example, a database where you need to establish relationships between `Customer` and `Address` tables.

-### 1-to-1 relationship
+### 1-to-1 Relationship

-RDBMSs store the value of the target record in the "address" column of the Customer table.
-This is called a **foreign key**.
-The foreign key points to the **primary key** of the related record in the Address table:
+Relational databases store the value of the target record in the `address` row of the `Customer` table.
+This is the Foreign Key.
+The foreign key points to the Primary Key of the related record in the `Address` table.

 ![RDBMS 1-to-1](http://www.orientdb.org/images/rdbms-1to1.jpg)

-To retrieve the address pointed to by customer "Luca", the query in a RDBMS would be:
+Consider a case where you want to view the address of a customer named Luca.
+In a Relational database, like MySQL, this is how you would query the table:

 <pre>
-orientdb> <code class="lang-sql userinput">SELECT B.location FROM Customer A, Address B WHERE A.name='Luca'
+mysql> <code class="lang-sql userinput">SELECT B.location FROM Customer A, Address B
-          AND A.address=B.id</code>
+          WHERE A.name='Luca' AND A.address=B.id;</code>
 </pre>

-This is a **`JOIN`**!
-A `JOIN` is executed at run-time every time you retrieve a relationship.
+What happens here is a `JOIN`.
+That is, the contents of two tables are joined to form the results.
+The database executes the `JOIN` every time you retrieve the relationship.

-### 1-to-Many relationship
+### 1-to-Many Relationship

-Since RDBMS have no concept of collections the Customer table cannot have multiple foreign keys.
-The way to manage a 1-to-Many relationship is by moving the foreign key to the Address table.
+Given that Relational databases have no concept of a collections, the `Customer` table cannot have multiple foreign keys.
+The only way to manage a 1-to-Many Relationship in databases of this kind is to move the Foreign Key to the `Address` table.

 ![RDBMS 1-to-N](http://www.orientdb.org/images/rdbms-1toN.jpg)

-To extract all addresses of Customer 'Luca', the query in RDBMS reads:
+For example, consider a case where you want to return all addresses connected to the customer Luca, this is how you would query the table:

 <pre>
-orientdb> <code class="lang-sql userinput">SELECT B.location FROM Customer A, Address B WHERE A.name='Luca'
+mysql> <code class="lang-sql userinput">SELECT B.location FROM Customer A, Address B
-          AND B.customer=A.id</code>
+          WHERE A.name='Luca' AND B.customer=A.id;</code>
 </pre>

 ### Many-to-Many relationship

-The most complex case is the Many-to-Many relationship.
-To handle this type of association, RDBMSs need a separate, intermediary table that matches both Customer and Addresses in all required combinations.
-This results in a **double `JOIN`** per record at runtime;
+The most complicated case is the Many-to-Many relationship.
+To handle associations of this kind, Relational databases require a separate, intermediary table that matches rows from both `Customer` and `Address` tables in all required combinations.
+This results in a double `JOIN` per record at runtime.

 ![RDBMS Many-to-Many](http://www.orientdb.org/images/rdbms-NtoM.jpg)

-To extract all addresses of Customer 'Luca's the query in RDBMS becomes:
+For example, consider a case where you want to return all address for the customer Luca, this is how you would query the table:

 <pre>
-orientdb> <code class="lang-sql userinput">SELECT B.location FROM Customer A, Address B, CustomerAddress C
+mysql> <code class="lang-sql userinput">SELECT B.location FROM Customer A, Address B, CustomerAddress C
-          WHERE A.name='Luca' AND B.id=A.id AND B.address=C.id</code>
+          WHERE A.name='Luca' AND B.id=A.id AND B.address=C.id;</code>
 </pre>

-### The problem with `JOIN`
+## Understanding `JOIN`

-With document and relational DBMS, the more data you have, the slower the database will perform.
-Joins have heavy runtime costs.
-In comparison, OrientDB handles relationships as physical links to the records, assigned only once when the edge is created O(1).
-Compare this to an RDBMS that “computes“ the relationship every single time you query a database O(LogN).
-With OrientDB, speed of traversal is not affected by the database size.
-It is always constant regardless if it has one record or 100 billion records.
-This is critical in the age of Big Data.
+In Document and Relational database systems, the more data that you have, the slower the database responds and `JOIN` operations have a heavy runtime cost.

+For Relational database systems, the database computes the relationship every time you query the server.
+That translates to `O(log N / block_size)`.
+OrientDB handles relationships as physical links to the records and assigns them only once, when the edge is created.
+That is, `O(1)`.

+In OrientDB, the speed of traversal is not affected by the size of the database.
+It is always constant regardless of whether it has one record or one hundred billion records.
+This is a critical feature in the age of Big Data.

-Searching for an ID at runtime each time you execute a query, for every record could be very expensive!
-The first optimization with RDMS is using indexes.
-Indexes speed up searches but they slow down `INSERT`, `UPDATE` and `DELETE` operations.
-In addition, they occupy substantial space on disk and in memory.
-You also need to qualify - are you sure the lookup into an index is actually fast?
-Let's try to understand how indexes work.
+Searching fr an identifier at runtime each time you execute a query, for every record could grow very expensive.
+The first optimization with Relational databases is the use of indexing.
+Indexes speed up searches, but they slow down [`INSERT`](SQL-Insert.md), [`UPDATE`](SQL-Update.md), and [`DELETE`](SQL-Delete.md) operations.
+Additionally, they occupy a substantial amount of space on the disk and in memory.

-### Do indexes solve the problem with `JOIN`?
+Consider also whether searching an index is actually fast.

+### Indexes and `JOIN`

-The database industry has plenty of indexing algorithms.
-The most common in both Relational and NoSQL DBMS is the [B+Tree](http://en.wikipedia.org/wiki/B%2B_tree).
-All balanced trees work in similar ways.
-Here is and example of how it would work when you're looking for "Luca": after only 5 hops the record is found.
+In the database industry there are a number of indexing algorithms available.
+The most common in both Relational and NoSQL database systems is the [B+ Tree](http://en.wikipedia.org/wiki/B%2B_tree).

+Balance trees all work in a similar manner.
+For example, consider a case where you're looking for an entry with the name `Luca`: after only five hops, the record is found.

 ![RDBMS Indexes](http://www.orientdb.org/images/index-lookup.jpg)

-But what if there were millions or billions of records?
-There would be many, many more hops.
-And this operation is executed on every JOIN per record!
-Imagine joining 4 tables with thousands of records: the number of JOINS could be in the millions!
+While this is fine on a small database, consider what would happen if there were millions or billions of records.
+The database would have to go through many, many more hops to find `Luca`.
+And, the database would execute this operation on every `JOIN` per record.
+Picture: joining four tables with thousands of records.
+The number of `JOIN` operations could run in the millions.

 ## Relations in OrientDB

-OrientDB doesn't use JOINs.
-Instead it uses LINKs.
-A LINK is a relationship managed by storing the target [RID](Tutorial-Record-ID.md) in the source record.
-It's much like storing a pointer between 2 objects in memory.
-When you have Invoice -> Customer, then you have a pointer to Customer inside Invoice as an attribute.
-It's exactly the same.
-In this way it's like your database was in memory, a memory of several exabytes.
+There is no `JOIN` in OrientDB.
+Instead, it uses `LINK`.  `LINK` is a relationship managed by storing the target [Record ID](Tutorial-Record-ID.md) in the source record.
+It is similar to storing the pointer between two objects in memory.

+When you have `Invoice` linked to `Customer`, then you have a pointer to `Customer` inside `Invoice` as an attribute.
+They are exactly the same.
+In this way, it's as though your database was kept in memory: a memory of several exabytes.

+### Types of Relationships

-What about 1-to-N relationships?
-These relationships are handled as a collection of [RIDs](Tutorial-Record-ID.md), like you would manage objects in memory.
-OrientDB supports different kinds of relationships:
+In 1-to-N relationships, OrientDB handles the relationship as a collection of Record ID's, as you would when managing objects in memory.

+OrientDB supports several different kinds of relationships:

-- **`LINK`**, to point to one record only
+- `LINK` Relationship that points to one record only.
-- **`LINKSET`**, to point to several records.
-Like Java Sets, the same RID can only be included once.
-The pointers also have no order
+- `LINKSET` Relationship that points to several records.
+It is similar to Java sets, the same Record ID can only be included once.
+The pointers have no order.
-- **`LINKLIST`**, to point to several records.
-Like Java Lists, they are ordered and can contain duplicates
+- `LINKLIST` Relationship that points to several records.
+It is similar to Java lists, they are ordered and can contain duplicates.
-- **`LINKMAP`**, to point to several records with a key stored in the source record.
-The Map values are the RIDs.
-Works like the Java `Map<?,Record>`.
+- `LINKMAP` Relationship that points to several records with a key stored in the source record.
+The Map values are the Record ID's.
+It is similar to Java `Map<?,Record>`.